 - beets-follow lets you check for new albums from artists you like. - beetFs is a FUSE filesystem for browsing the music in your beets library.
-(Might be out of date.) - beets-goingrunning generates playlists to go with your running sessions. - beets-ibroadcast uploads tracks to the iBroadcast cloud service. - · beets-mosaic generates a montage of a mosaic from cover art. - · beets-noimport adds and removes directories from the incremental import skip list. - beets-originquery augments MusicBrainz queries with locally-sourced data to improve autotagger results. - beets-popularity fetches popularity values from Spotify. - beets-setlister generate playlists from the setlists of a given artist. - beet-summarize can compute lots of counts and statistics about your music library. - beets-usertag lets you use keywords to tag and organize your music. - · whatlastgenre fetches genres from various music sites. - beets-xtractor extracts low- and high-level musical information from your songs. - · beets-ydl downloads audio from youtube-dl sources and import into beets. - beets-yearfixer attempts to fix all missing original\year and year fields.
+(Might be out of date.) - beets-goingrunning generates playlists to go with your running sessions. - beets-ibroadcast uploads tracks to the iBroadcast cloud service. - · beets-importreplace lets you perform regex replacements on incoming metadata. - · beets-mosaic generates a montage of a mosaic from cover art. - · beets-noimport adds and removes directories from the incremental import skip list. - beets-originquery augments MusicBrainz queries with locally-sourced data to improve autotagger results. - beets-popularity fetches popularity values from Spotify. - beets-setlister generate playlists from the setlists of a given artist. - · beet-summarize can compute lots of counts and statistics about your music library. - beets-usertag lets you use keywords to tag and organize your music. - · whatlastgenre fetches genres from various music sites. - beets-xtractor extracts low- and high-level musical information from your songs. - · beets-ydl downloads audio from youtube-dl sources and import into beets. - beets-yearfixer attempts to fix all missing original_year and year fields.